JC3/semver/semver.md

 1. Patch version Z (x.y.Z | x > 0) MUST be incremented if only backwards
 compatible bug fixes are introduced.
 A bug fix is defined as an internal change that fixes incorrect behavior.

+1. Patch version MAY be omitted, in which cased it SHALL be considered exactly equivalent to 0.

 1. Minor version Y (x.Y.z | x > 0) MUST be incremented if new, backwards
 compatible functionality is introduced to the public API.
 It MUST be